Tom Brady returns vindicated as nostalgia spills over for Patriots homecoming

 Furthermore, upon deciding he was going to leave the Patriots, it has been alleged that Belichick turned down Brady’s request to part ways in person, as the quarterback had done with team owner Robert Kraft.

-Both sides denied this, with Brady insisting that his exit from New England was handled “perfectly”, but it ensures that there will be a sharp edge to Brady’s homecoming celebration - in what has been billed as one of the biggest regular season matches of all time.
+Both sides denied this, with Brady insisting that his exit from New England was handled “perfectly”, but it ensures that there will be a sharp edge to Brady’s homecoming celebration – in what has been billed as one of the biggest regular season matches in NFL history.

 Brady expects the New England crowd to fully support their own team on Sunday night but there are set to be a couple of emotional moments where the quarterback’s contributions to the franchise are truly recognised.